 Cookies on Websites: Are They Treating You or Tracking You?

-But then, as you sip your coffee, you notice something odd.
-The cashier quietly jots down how long you stayed, which pastry you eyed but didn’t buy, and even the magazine you flipped through.
-Suddenly, the convenience feels… a little observed.
+But then, as you sip your coffee, you notice something weird.
+The cashier quietly notes how long you lingered, which pastry you stared at but didn’t buy, and even which magazine you flipped through.

 What Are Cookies, Really?